artefactual/atom-docs/user-manual/access-content/clipboard.rst

 When they are not selected, the clip icons are represented in light grey.
 When a user hovers over one, its background will turn grey, and a tooltip will appear.
-When a result has been selected and pinned to the clipboard by clicking on the clip icon, it will appear blue to indicate that the item is now pinned.
+When a result has been selected and pinned to the clipboard by clicking on the clip icon, it will appear orange to indicate that the item is now pinned.

 **Search / browse pages**